theKIEgit/frameworks_and_languages_module/docs/introduction.md

   * DMX Stage lighting and projector sys (with 3d stage visualiser)
   * Karaoke System for mobile phones
   * Lots of other rubbish
-  * Won a number of commercial hack events
+  * Won a number of commercial hack events (2009 to 2012)

 Module Overview